 What is chorionic villus sampling?

 Chorionic villus sampling (CVS) is a test that may be done early in pregnancy.
-The test of a small sample of tissue removed from the placenta can give genetic information about the baby.
-The test can help you know early in a pregnancy if the baby has a chromosome problem, such as Down syndrome.
-The test is usually done between the 10th and 13th weeks of pregnancy.
+The test takes a small sample of tissue from the placenta.
+The tissue sample can help you know early in a pregnancy if the baby has a genetic problem, such as Down syndrome.

 When is it used?